 MOVE Music Festival

 Launched in 2012, the MOVE music Festival is geared towards the indie rock music community.
 It merges live performances in the genres of Indie rock and pop, singer-songwriter, Americana, alternative, hard rock, metal, EDM, and fusion; along with valuable discussions and workshops to provide a wholesome event for artists, songwriters, and anyone else in the industry who is interested.
-This year, the MOVE Music Festival will be held at venues across Albany, Troy, and Cohoes in New York on April 27, 28 and 29, and is expected to attract up to 5,000 attendees.
+This year, the MOVE Music Festival will be held at venues across Albany and New York and dates TBA.
 What’s Special

 The MOVE Music Festival focuses on giving exposure to talented individuals in the region, as well as giving information to musicians on how they can set up their careers for success as independents.
-In addition, this year’s event promises educational discussions, along with a guitar clinic featuring Guitarist, Godfrey Townsend, and a drum workshop featuring highly-touted Drummer, Blake Fleming.
+In addition, the event promises educational discussions and workshops.
 Also, musicians will benefit from intimate group talks with the pros on things to do in order to enhance their chances of success.
 Why You Should Check it Out

 If you are an Indie songwriter or musician, who is thinking of meeting more people to enhance your music outlook and grow your network, you should check out MOVE Music Festival.
 Plus, there are possible opportunities to showcase your music in front of a large audience.
-Admission to the event varies from $10 – $45 depending on the days you’re attending.
+Admission to the event varies but is TBA for the 2019 staging.

 A2IM Indie Week

 Looking for an event that provides a comprehensive overview of the music business as it relates to independent musicians, as well as providing opportunities for networking?
 The American Association of Independent Music (A2IM) puts on a yearly event – Indie Week – which is aimed at broadening the impact of Indie music on a global level.
-For 2017, the event will be held between June 5 and 8 at the Clemente Soto Vélez Cultural & Educational Center, located in New York City’s Lower East Side.
+For 2019, the event will be held from June 17 to 20 at the New York Law School, located in New York City, of course.
 What’s Special

 The Indie Week conference offers a holistic approach to helping independent artists, songwriters, and musicians develop their craft.
 It does this by not only exploring music-making topics but also discussing music as a business.
-Among this year’s speakers will be Pandora’s Founder and CEO, Tim Westergren (keynote), as well as dignitaries from industry movers and shakers, such as Big Machine Records, VP Records, and A2IM itself.
+Speakers for the 2019 staging are being sought currently but past presenters include Pandora’s Founder and CEO, Tim Westergren, as well as dignitaries from industry movers and shakers, such as Big Machine Records, VP Records, and A2IM itself.